Antzyll/Portfolio/Chatlingo/README.md

 **ChatLingo** is a cross-platform mobile app built to help users communicate across languages in real time and travel together with an integrated social platform.
 I created the app from the ground up — from design and UI/UX to full implementation, authentication, database integration, and deployment.

+*Quick psa* There isn't just a random "Hello" on the welcome page, it's animated and displays "Hello" in multiple languages.

 ## Features
 - 🔐 **Authentication system** — sign up, login, password reset
 - 🏠 **Dashboard & social feed** — user progress tracking, social posts, and translation activity